bbartling/easy-aso/README.md

 With intuitive controls and streamlined BACnet property reads and writes, Easy ASO is your base of operations.
 By automating complex routines, you can deploy your control strategies with precision and efficiency, much like bot scripting in gaming industry.
 The best part?
-The battle for energy efficiency doesn't require long scripts—examples are always under 100 lines of code!
+The battle for energy efficiency doesn't require long scripts—basic sexamples are always under 100 lines of code!

 ## The Skeleton of Every Great Bot
 Every bot you create to control BACnet systems follows this simple `on_start` and `on_step` structure, ready to deploy your strategy in real-time very inspired by the [StarCraft II API Client for Python 3](https://github.com/BurnySc2/python-sc2):